Skip to Main Content

 Projects

-Protecting Soft Targets: a Game-Theoretic Framework for Multi-Target, Multi-Layer Defense Against Strategic Attackers
+Protecting Soft Targets: a Game-Theoretic Framework for Multi-Target, Multi-Layer Defense Against Strategic Attackers (November 2021 – April 2025)

-This project addresses the significant gap in how agencies and stakeholders allocate resources to defend against threats to soft targets, as current methods often rely on intuition and outdated practices rather than data-driven strategies.
+This project addressed the significant gap in how agencies and stakeholders allocate resources to defend against threats to soft targets, as current methods often rely on intuition and outdated practices rather than data-driven strategies.
 Current practices lead to inefficiencies in deploying countermeasures and increase the vulnerability of soft targets to strategic attacks.
-The primary objective is to develop game-theoretic models, which strategically predict how humans will act and make decisions based on several factors.
+The primary objective was to develop game-theoretic models, which strategically predict how humans will act and make decisions based on several factors.
 These models aid organizations in optimizing the allocation of security resources against strategic attackers based on these predictive models, which incorporate stakeholder-informed parameters and data, offering a tool for better decision-making and resource distribution to defend soft targets.

-Modeling and Behavior Analysis to Assess Public Space Safety and Protect Soft Targets Against Active Shooter Attacks
+Modeling and Behavior Analysis to Assess Public Space Safety and Protect Soft Targets Against Active Shooter Attacks (January 2024 – April 2025)

 Join Our Newsletter